meghanelizabeth/katacoda-scenarios/dash-slo-workshop/step5.md

 ![Bar Graph](../assets/graph-errors.png)

 Remember, if you kill the frontend, the rest of the downstream services will die.
 If you break something, switch back to your terminal running docker-compose.
-Remember, you can CTRL+C, followed by pressing up to rerun the last command and bring back up the entire suite of services.
+Remember, you can CTRL+c, followed by pressing up to rerun the last command and bring back up the entire suite of services.